PaddlePaddle/PaddleDetection/configs/picodet/README.md

 </details>

-## Cite PP-PiocDet
+## Cite PP-PicoDet
-If you use PiocDet in your research, please cite our work by using the following BibTeX entry:
+If you use PicoDet in your research, please cite our work by using the following BibTeX entry:
 ```
 @misc{yu2021pppicodet,
       title={PP-PicoDet: A Better Real-Time Object Detector on Mobile Devices},